 The bill S. 37 aims to amend various sections of the South Carolina Code of Laws concerning municipal elections.
-It introduces a new section, 5-15-45, which establishes expiration dates for the terms of certain municipal officeholders based on when their terms began.
-Additionally, it amends Section 5-15-50 to specify that municipal general elections must occur only on certain designated dates.
-Other amendments include requiring municipal election commissions to certify results within three days of an election (Section 5-15-100), allowing candidates declared elected to take office pending contest outcomes (Section 5-15-120), and prioritizing appeals from municipal election commission decisions (Section 5-15-140).
+It introduces a new section, 5-15-45, which establishes expiration terms for certain municipal officeholders based on when their terms began, specifically for mayors and council members elected in 2022, 2023, 2024, or 2025.
+Additionally, it amends Section 5-15-50 to specify that municipal general elections must occur on designated dates in odd-numbered years.
+Other amendments include requiring municipal election commissions to certify election results within three days, allowing candidates declared elected to take office pending contest outcomes, and prioritizing appeals from municipal election commission decisions in court.

-Further changes include updating the transfer of election authority to county election commissions (Section 5-15-145), mandating the State Election Commission to certify certain municipal election outcomes (Section 7-3-25), and requiring continuous reporting of election results without undue delay (Section 7-13-1160).
-The bill also allows for early voting tabulation data to be integrated into the election management system alongside absentee ballot data (Section 7-15-420).
-The act will take effect upon the Governor's approval, with specific provisions commencing on January 1, 2026.
+Further changes include updates to the responsibilities of municipal election commissions, the process for contesting election results, and the transfer of election authority to county election commissions.
+The bill also mandates continuous reporting of election results and allows for early voting tabulation data to be integrated into the election management system.
+The act will take effect upon the Governor's approval, with specific provisions becoming effective on January 1, 2026.

 Statutes affected: